usnistgov/feasst/sphinx/dev.rst

 * Once subspace efficiently implemented, pairHybrid can store different pairs with different subspaces to optimize e.g., the LJ interaction on oxygens only (for MFB?)
 * Rename some variables... mpart should be msite? ran vs rand.
 * Implement Mayer sampling within the context of all of the Trial classes (currently just TrialTransform - translate).
-* For library build (1) configure input/output of unittests/testcases (2) external and internal cmake sandbox builds
+* For library build (1) configure input/output of unittests/tutorials (2) external and internal cmake sandbox builds
 * After added feasst namespace to swig, why does the type of "PairLJCoulEwald::erft()" show up as "SwgPyObject" instead of "class feasst.erftable"
-* Update the FAQ, or make it more links to testcases which seem to be more likely to stay up-to-date.
+* Update the FAQ, or make it more links to tutorials which seem to be more likely to stay up-to-date.
-* Update documentation/testcase/FAQ for PairTabular1D.
+* Update documentation/tutorial/FAQ for PairTabular1D.
-* Rename testcases -> tutorials
 * Use sphinx doctest to test python tutorials